paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 Section effective Oct.
 1, 1972, except for those veterans and eligible persons in training on Oct.
 24, 1972, see section 601(a) of Pub.
 L. 92–540, set out as an Effective Date of 1972 Amendment note under [section 3482 of this title](./chapter-034-veterans-educational-assistance.md#section-3482).

 #### Apprenticeship or On-Job Training Requirements
 Pub.
 L. 116–315, title I, § 1106, Jan.
 5, 2021, 134 Stat.
-4965, provided that: “(a) In General.—During the period described in subsection (b), subsection (e) of [section 3687 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3687), United States Code, shall be applied by substituting the following for paragraph (2):“ ‘(2)(A) Subject to subparagraphs (B) and (C), for any month in which an individual fails to complete 120 hours of training, the entitlement otherwise chargeable under paragraph (1) shall be reduced in the same proportion as the monthly training assistance allowance payable is reduced under subsection (b)(3). “ ‘(B) In the case of an individual who is unemployed during any month, the 120-hour requirement under subparagraph (A) for that month shall be reduced proportionately to reflect the individual’s period of unemployment, except that the amount of monthly training assistance otherwise payable to the individual under subsection (b)(3) shall not be reduced. “ ‘(C) Any period during which an individual is unemployed shall not— “ ‘(i) be charged against any entitlement to educational assistance of the individual; or “ ‘(ii) be counted against the aggregate period for which [section 3695 of this title](./chapter-036-administration-of-educational-benefits.md#section-3695) limits the receipt of educational assistance by such individual. “ ‘(D) Any amount by which the entitlement of an individual is reduced under subparagraph (A) shall not— “ ‘(i) be charged against any entitlement to educational assistance of the individual; or “ ‘(ii) be counted against the aggregate period for which [section 3695 of this title](./chapter-036-administration-of-educational-benefits.md#section-3695) limits the receipt of educational assistance by such individual. “ ‘(E) In the case of an individual who fails to complete 120 hours of training during a month, but who completed more than 120 hours of training during the preceding month, the individual may apply the number of hours in excess of 120 that the individual completed for that month to the month for which the individual failed to complete 120 hours.
+4965, as amended by Pub.
+L. 117–76, § 5(e), Dec.
+21, 2021, 135 Stat.
+1520, provided that: “(a) In General.—During the period described in subsection (b), subsection (e) of [section 3687 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3687), United States Code, shall be applied by substituting the following for paragraph (2):“ ‘(2)(A) Subject to subparagraphs (B) and (C), for any month in which an individual fails to complete 120 hours of training, the entitlement otherwise chargeable under paragraph (1) shall be reduced in the same proportion as the monthly training assistance allowance payable is reduced under subsection (b)(3). “ ‘(B) In the case of an individual who is unemployed during any month, the 120-hour requirement under subparagraph (A) for that month shall be reduced proportionately to reflect the individual’s period of unemployment, except that the amount of monthly training assistance otherwise payable to the individual under subsection (b)(3) shall not be reduced. “ ‘(C) Any period during which an individual is unemployed shall not— “ ‘(i) be charged against any entitlement to educational assistance of the individual; or “ ‘(ii) be counted against the aggregate period for which [section 3695 of this title](./chapter-036-administration-of-educational-benefits.md#section-3695) limits the receipt of educational assistance by such individual. “ ‘(D) Any amount by which the entitlement of an individual is reduced under subparagraph (A) shall not— “ ‘(i) be charged against any entitlement to educational assistance of the individual; or “ ‘(ii) be counted against the aggregate period for which [section 3695 of this title](./chapter-036-administration-of-educational-benefits.md#section-3695) limits the receipt of educational assistance by such individual. “ ‘(E) In the case of an individual who fails to complete 120 hours of training during a month, but who completed more than 120 hours of training during the preceding month, the individual may apply the number of hours in excess of 120 that the individual completed for that month to the month for which the individual failed to complete 120 hours.
 If the addition of such excess hours results in a total of 120 hours or more, the individual shall be treated as an individual who has completed 120 hours of training for that month.
-Any excess hours applied to a different month under this subparagraph may only be applied to one such month. “ ‘(F) This paragraph applies to amounts described in section 3313(g)(3)(B)(iv) and [section 3032(c)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3032/c/2&num=0&edition=prelim) and [section 16131(d)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section16131/d/2&num=0&edition=prelim). “ ‘(G) In this paragraph: “ ‘(i) The term “unemployed” includes being furloughed or being scheduled to work zero hours. “ ‘(ii) The term “fails to complete 120 hours of training” means, with respect to an individual, that during any month, the individual completes at least one hour, but fewer than 120 hours, of training, including in a case in which the individual is unemployed for part of, but not the whole, month.’ “(b) Applicability Period.—The period described in this section is the period beginning on March 1, 2020, and ending on December 21, 2021.”
+Any excess hours applied to a different month under this subparagraph may only be applied to one such month. “ ‘(F) This paragraph applies to amounts described in section 3313(g)(3)(B)(iv) and [section 3032(c)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3032/c/2&num=0&edition=prelim) and [section 16131(d)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section16131/d/2&num=0&edition=prelim). “ ‘(G) In this paragraph: “ ‘(i) The term “unemployed” includes being furloughed or being scheduled to work zero hours. “ ‘(ii) The term “fails to complete 120 hours of training” means, with respect to an individual, that during any month, the individual completes at least one hour, but fewer than 120 hours, of training, including in a case in which the individual is unemployed for part of, but not the whole, month.’ “(b) Applicability Period.—The period described in this section is the period beginning on March 1, 2020, and ending on June 1, 2022.”

 #### Increase in Benefit for Individuals Pursuing Apprenticeship or On-Job Training; Survivors and Dependents Educational Assistance
 Pub.
 L. 108–454, title I, § 103(c), Dec.
 10, 2004, 118 Stat.
 3601, provided that: “(1) For months beginning on or after October 1, 2005, and before January 1, 2008, subsection (b)(2) of [section 3687 of title 38](./chapter-036-administration-of-educational-benefits.md#section-3687), United States Code, shall be applied as if—“(A) the reference to ‘$574 for the first six months’ were a reference to ‘$650 for the first six months’; “(B) the reference to ‘$429 for the second six months’ were a reference to ‘$507 for the second six months’; and “(C) the reference to ‘$285 for the third six months’ were a reference to ‘$366 for the third six months’. “(2) Subsection (d) of such section 3687 shall not apply with respect to the provisions of paragraph (1) for months occurring during fiscal year 2006. “(3) For months beginning on or after January 1, 2008, the Secretary shall carry out subsection (b)(2) of such section 3687 as if paragraphs (1) and (2) were not enacted into law.”